EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 EDHOC supports authentication with pre-shared keys.
 Party U and V are assumed to have a pre-shared uniformly random key (PSK) with the requirement that:

-* Party V's SHALL be able to uniquely identify the PSK using KID.
+* Party V SHALL be able to uniquely identify the PSK using KID.

 KID either enable the other party to retrieve the PSK or contain the PSK (e.g. CBOR Web Token).